Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 Just an hour and 20 minutes from Madrid is Aragon’s capital, [Zaragoza](https://www.low-carb-travel.info/train-to-spain/hop-offs/spain/zaragoza).
 As well as being home to one Moorish palace, two cathedrals and a [Third Millennium bridge](https://www.spain.info/en/places-of-interest/puente-tercer-milenio/), it’s also the place to see some of the biggest and smallest of Goya’s masterpieces.

 One of the cathedrals, El Pilar, is home to Goya’s frescos and is quite simply massive.
 Meanwhile, the [Goya Museum](https://museogoya.fundacionibercaja.es/en/) contains some of his finest etchings.
-Maybe this is also the place to get a souvenir – if not a Goya masterpiece, pick up a t-shirt from [Dacapo](https://dacapozgza.es/), a local enterprise working on issues of social justice (and practical help).
+Maybe this is also the place to get a souvenir – if not a Goya masterpiece, pick up a t-shirt from [Dacapo](https://dacapozgza.es/), a local enterprise working on issues of social justice.

 #### Zaragoza to San Sebastian